-These recent pay outcomes and actions reflect our success in deploying compensation programs that balance pay realized by executives and the returns to our shareholders.
-The Committee further recognizes the importance of both providing market competitive pay opportunities and also motivating and retaining key talent in a challenging business environment.
-Specifically, we are guided by our compensation philosophy, as described in the section following this Executive Summary, to ensure that compensation programs consistently support our business objectives.
-As circumstances were dynamic over the course of 2011 and continuing into 2012, the Compensation Committee approved a number of different actions over this time, including the provision of special incentive opportunities, to adapt our compensation strategy to such circumstances as they arose.
-Ultimately, we believe that the decisions made over 2011 and those made so far in 2012 reflect the Committee's efforts to appropriately incentivize executives, particularly with respect to rewarding management for capitalizing on the significant potential of, and market excitement around, our new Epoch Solution.
+These recent pay outcomes and actions reflect our success in deploying compensation programs that align pay realized by executives and the returns to our shareholders.
+The Compensation Committee further recognizes the importance of both providing market competitive pay opportunities and also motivating and retaining key talent in a challenging business environment.
+Specifically, we continue to be guided by our compensation philosophy, as described in the section following this Executive Summary, to ensure that compensation programs consistently support our business objectives.
+As circumstances remain dynamic, the Compensation Committee has taken timely actions, including the provision of special incentive opportunities, to adapt our compensation strategy to such circumstances as they arise.
+Ultimately, we believe that the decisions made in 2012 and early 2013 reflect the Committee's efforts to appropriately incentivize executives, particularly with respect to rewarding management for efficient stewardship of capital and continued focus on growing revenues through maximizing our current engagements and expanding our market presence.